mukoedo1993/Econ_515_project/random_forest_model/README.md

  *Update*: Sep 22, 11 am, Los,Angeles

  All API accounts' owner is Zichun Wang.
- I add a code to export data into a xlsx file in ver2.
+ I update the ipynb file so that we could export data from the ipynb into a xlsx file in ver2 which is located at the local directory(linux).